Adithyan8/Adithyan8/README.md

 I am a 3rd year Computer Science and Engineering student in RVCE.
 My areas of interest within the technology domain are :
 1. Full-Stack Developer
 2. Cyber Security
-3. Machine Learning

-I'm currently learning the basics of ethical hacking and django.

 You can reach out to me through :
 Instagram : https://www.instagram.com/adithyan_n8/